KamilWo/step8up-week3-website/README.md

 * **Integrated Bootstrap Components**:
   * **Navbar**: A fully responsive navigation bar replaces the original menu, providing intuitive navigation across different pages.
   * **Cards**: Content sections are styled using Bootstrap Cards, offering a clean and organized presentation.
-  * **Buttons**: All interactive buttons now utilize Bootstrap's styling, ensuring consistent visual feedback and accessibility.
+  * **Buttons**: All interactive buttons now utilise Bootstrap's styling, ensuring consistent visual feedback and accessibility.
-  * ????
+  * **Modals**: Dialog boxes to interact with the user dynamically enhance the experience.
 * Extensive use of Bootstrap utility classes for spacing (`mt-`, `mb-`, `p-`), text alignment (`text-center`, `text-left`), background colors (`bg-primary`, `bg-light`), and more, resulting in a lean and maintainable stylesheet.
 * **jQuery**: ????